OpenMined/TenSEAL/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for TenSEAL, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for TenSEAL, including completely new features and minor improvements to existing functionalities.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please do a quick search on [the existing issues](https://github.com/OpenMined/TenSEAL/issues/) to make sure no one has already suggested it, as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion) by filling out the required template, and including the steps that you imagine you would take if the feature you're requesting existed.